Absolute Combinatorial Game Theory: Combinatorial game spaces and absolute universes

-Note that if $G,H\in (\Omega,\A)$, a free space, then, by Definition~\ref{def:disjsum}, $G+H\in (\Omega,\A)$.\footnote{ We use the symbol `+' for both addition in $(\A, +)$ and for the disjunctive sum $(\Omega , +)$, defined by the surrounding context; then, a correct, but too heavy, notation would be $((\Omega, (\A , +)),+)$, where the brackets determine the respective meanings of `+'.} Thus, if our structure is associative, then it is a commutative semigroup.
-The proof of these facts is analogous to that given for Guaranteed scoring games \cite[Theorem 7, page 6]{LNNS}; in fact, commutativity is easy to see by Definition~\ref{def:disjsum}, since $\A$ is abelian.
+Note that if $G,H\in (\Omega,\A)$, a free space, then, by Definition~\ref{def:disjsum}, $G+H\in (\Omega,\A)$.\footnote{ We use the symbol `+' for both addition in $(\A, +)$ and for the disjunctive sum $(\Omega , +)$, defined by the surrounding context; then, a correct, but too heavy, notation would be $((\Omega, (\A , +)),+)$, where the brackets determine the respective meanings of `+'.} Since our structure is associative, it is a commutative semigroup.
+The proof of these facts is analogous to that given for Guaranteed scoring games \cite[Theorem 7, page 6]{LarssNNS2016}; commutativity is easy to see by Definition~\ref{def:disjsum}, since $\A$ is abelian.

-Even with only this amount of structure, there are results.
-The game $\adr{0}=\cgs{\emptyset^0}{\emptyset^0}\in (\Omega,\A)$ for any $\A$.
-It should be the case that $G+\adr{0}$ and $G$ are identical (we write $G\equiv H$ if G and H are identical, that is their literal forms have the same options), since $\adr{0}$ represents the empty game---there are no moves possible and a `score' of 0 regardless of whose turn it is.
+The game $\bs{0}=\cgs{\emptyset^0}{\emptyset^0}\in (\Omega,\A)$ for any $\A$.
+In any circumstance, it should be the case that $G+\bs{0}$ and $G$ are identical.
+Since $\bs{0}$ represents the empty game, there is no move, and the `score' is 0 regardless of whose turn it is.
 We prove it to give an example of `induction on options', and also to establish the neutral element of our structure so that the semigroup is in fact a monoid.
+We will write $G\equiv H$ if $G$ and $H$ are identical, that is their literal forms have the same followers.